Vocabria

 Overview

-Vocabria is used together with another medicine called rilpivirine to treat adults infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
-It is used in adults whose infection is under control with antiretroviral medicines (medicines for HIV).
+Vocabria is used together with another medicine called rilpivirine to treat adults and adolescents aged 12 years and older infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
+It is used when the infection is under control with antiretroviral medicines (medicines for HIV).
+Adolescents must weigh at least 35 kg to take Vocabria.

 Vocabria contains the active substance cabotegravir.

-Vocabria is available as tablets to be taken by mouth and as a prolonged-release suspension for injection.
-‘Prolonged release’ means that the active substance is released slowly over a few weeks after being injected.
-The injection is given into the hip or buttock muscle by a doctor or nurse.
+Vocabria is available as tablets to be taken by mouth or as an injection given into a muscle of the hip or buttock.
+After being injected, the active substance is released slowly over a few weeks into the bloodstream.

 Before starting treatment, the doctor ensures that the patient agrees to keep to the schedule of injections because this is important to keep the virus under control and there is a risk that levels of the virus could increase or the virus could become resistant to treatment if doses are missed.